-Contact Lens Service Personal service, easy d
+Contact Lens Service

 Personal service, easy delivery: With the contact lense service, Fielmann customers can take their contact lenses home after the fitting, have them delivered to their home for free or conveniently order them online - using our app or via kontaktlinsen. fielmann.de.